ZeusWPI/TABS/README.md

 If you run `make bin`, it will generate `target/boot.bin`, this is a binary file layed out as described in [the docs](docs/bootloader.md).
 To burn it on a USB drive, simply `dd if=target/boot.bin of=/dev/sdb` and the drive is bootable and contains an SFS filesystem with the files in `filesystem/`.

+In case there are errors in the bootloader you can use `make compile_kernel` to only compile the kernel.

+To run TABS in the qemu simulator run `make run`.

 ## Bootloader

 The bootloader is self-written, based on articles on [the OSDev wiki](https://wiki.osdev.org/).
 It's a single stage, ELF-loading bootloader in the most basic way possible.